HitaloM/PyKorone/news/+tiktok.bugfix.rst

-Fixed an issue that caused the bot to crash when trying to download TikTok media from messages that contained text in addition to the URL.
-Now, the bot can correctly identify and process the TikTok URL even if there is extra text in the message.
+Fixed a crash when the bot attempted to download TikTok media from messages containing text in addition to the URL.
+The bot now correctly identifies and processes the TikTok URL even with extra text.